 Hello again.
 I apologize for my distance, a lot has happened.
-Sorry to disappoint but, for this we’re going to take a teeny tiny break from talking about E (you’ll just have to wait and see- spoiler alert: it’s an ending turned sorta kinda tragic) Anyhow, so, let’s have a little chat.
+Sorry to disappoint but, for this, we’re going to take a break from talking about E (spoiler alert: it’s an ending turned sorta-kinda tragic but for the best and most likely, for you, will be left a mystery like my identity) Anyhow, so, let’s have a little chat.
 How many of you know about invisible illnesses?
 Hm?
 Anyone?
-No, I’m not talking mental illnesses.
+No, I’m not talking about mental illnesses.

 Now by this point, you’re either thinking woah holy crap how does this girl live or okay I care why or uh um alright, what now?
 Well.
 Hi.
 Let’s do a little bit of a crash course.

 Let’s assume for a second that, you know absolutely nothing whatsoever.
 Crohn’s disease and UC are underneath the umbrella of a condition called IBD, inflammatory bowel syndrome.
 IBD is a MUCH more serious condition that commonly mistaken IBS.
 IBD requires countless medications, procedures, dangerous treatments, and hospital stays.
 Overall, IBD has to do with, you guessed it, an inflammatory condition affecting bowel, also known as anywhere from the esophagus to the rectum is inflamed and lined with ulcers.

 Sounds painful right?
 It is.
 Now, you see me writing this is simply educational purposes.
 (But also, humor.
 I got lots of poop jokes.
 It’s just another part of IBD!!
 But I’ll save the jokes for another day and time…)

 But, in a casual way, because quite frankly, when you don’t look sick, people think you’re fine.